by Triune Digitals

 This metadata aids search engines like Google to comprehend the page content better.
 And the better it does so, the better the ranking of your site might become.
 Although Google mentions that it does not currently use meta descriptions as a ranking factor, an engaging meta description is likely to have a subconscious effect on the reader.

-Each title and meta description should be written following the basic SEO principles so that they are as SEO-friendly as possible.
+Each title and meta description should be written following the SEO best practices so that they are as SEO-friendly as possible.
 The target word count is usually about 60 characters for the title, while for the meta description, it is about 160 characters.

 Although adding keywords, or shortening/lengthening the title and meta description may be a tedious task, especially if you have many product pages that are in need of that, it is unmistakably something that will benefit your Shopify store in the long run.
 There is a high possibility that it could help boost your search engine ranking.